You can’t prevent identity fraud if you don’t know what it looks like.

 Financial institutions that are being victimized shouldn’t victimize themselves a second time by calling a third a first, and then miss the opportunity to do better by implementing the wrong identity fraud detection tools.
 So before you take a bite out of fraud, make sure you know what it tastes like.

 Learn how you can reduce fraud losses, minimize false positives, and streamline your risk program with Socure.
-Schedule a demo to speak with one of our fraud prevention experts today.
+Speak to speak with one of our fraud prevention experts today.

 Jeff Scheidel is a technologist with 38 years in software, including 26 years in security solution design.
 He is the author of numerous white papers on security and regulatory compliance, as well as a McGraw-Hill book on identity, access, database, and application protection.
 Jeff is an expert on compliance requirements across a number of industries, and has presented at a wide variety of security events.